Fist bumps replace handshakes, sweaty towels off limits in Davis Cup - RFI

 World number 48 Nishioka decided not to join the national team to avoid the possibility of being quarantined on his return to the United States ahead of next week's ATP event in Indian Wells.

-"I know they sold all the tickets so it's a pity to play without spectators," Ecuador captain Raul Viver told daviscup.com.

-Elsewhere, 28-time Davis Cup champions Australia, playing without injured Nick Kyrgios, were 2-0 up on Brazil in Adelaide.
+Elsewhere, 28-time Davis Cup champions Australia were 2-0 up on Brazil in Adelaide.

 "That's what Davis Cup is all about, never giving up," said Millman.